Falls Creek Alpine Resort: History

 The high plains in the area were used for summer cattle grazing from 1851 until 2005, when the Government of Victoria did not renew grazing licences due to concerns about the cattle's impact on the fragile alpine environment.
 Some of the cattlemen's huts still survive and are a tourist attraction in summer.
 Mount Bogong, Victoria's highest mountain, is nearby.
 The nearest town to Falls Creek is Mount Beauty.

 In 2019, Vail Resorts announced the acquisition of Falls Creek and Hotham for AU$174 million, and today they operate three of the largest ski resorts in Australia, including Perisher Ski Resort in New South Wales.

 Climate

-Falls Creek has a Subantarctic climate (Dfc) with cool summers and cold, very snowy winters.
+Falls Creek has a very cold Oceanic / Subpolar oceanic climate (Cfb / Cfc) under the -3 C isotherm, or a Humid continental / Subarctic climate (Dfb / Dfc) under the 0 C isotherm, with short, cool summers and cold, very snowy winters.